mmbman/Katagiri/list.md

 1. [*The Awakening of Faith* – Talk 12: Tathagatagarbha](1984-05-22-Awakening-of-Faith-Talk-12)
 1. [*The Awakening of Faith* – Talk 13: Tathagatagarbha and Alayavijinana](1984-05-24-Awakening-of-Faith-Talk-13)

-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 1
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 1
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 2
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 2
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 3
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 3
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 4
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 4
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 5
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 5
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 7
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 7
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 8
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 8
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 10
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 10
-1. *Shōbōgenzō Juundo Shiki*: Rules for the Monks Annex – Talk 11
+1. *Juundo Shiki*: Rules for the Monks Annex – Talk 11

 1. *Blue Cliff Record* Case 58 Talk 1
 1. *Blue Cliff Record* Case 58 Talk 2